IBM-Bluemix-Docs/mobilepush/push_faq.md

 	This feature is not supported.

 19. Can I create a segment for new app user or users that have not accessed the mobile app for sometime?

 	This should be handled in the context of application development.

+20. Can I register/update mobile devices at bulk using the REST APIs?

+	As per the design, registering/updating a device is called from the mobile applications using SDK.
+Bulk registrations/updates through REST APIs is not supported.
+If many device registrations / updates are called simultaneously using REST APIs, it may take a long time or may fail.